Candle Price Calculator, The Cost of Making Candles

 FAQ:

-How to Price Your Homemade Candles?
+How to Price Homemade Candles?

 Pricing homemade candles can be challenging, as you want to make sure you are charging enough to cover your costs and make a profit, but not so much that customers are unwilling to pay.